qodesmith/datepicker/README.md

   disableMobile: true, // Conditionally disabled on mobile devices.
   disableYearOverlay: true, // Clicking the year or month will *not* bring up the year overlay.

-  // Id - be sure to provide a 2nd picker with the same id to create a daterange pair.
+  // ID - be sure to provide a 2nd picker with the same id to create a daterange pair.
   id: 1
 })
 ```